Lennord/SimpleVariablesGestion/README.md

 ✨ Features

-A. Creating a simple variable with the following options:
+Creating a simple variable with the following options:
   1. String
   2. Boolean
   3. Number
   4. Integer

-B. Deleteing a simple variable.
+Deleteing a simple variable.
-C. Get info of a simple variable.
+Get info of a simple variable.
-D. Get list of all simples variables.
+Get list of all simples variables.

 You can also in this script, configure the messages.